What are the effects of child sexual assault?

 - Sadness.
 Children may feel grief due to a sense of loss, especially if the perpetrator was loved and trusted by the child.

 - Flashbacks.
 These can be like nightmares which happen while the child is awake.
 They are a re-experience of the sexual assault as it occurred at that time.
 As an adult, a survivor may experience the same type of omnipotent fear that they experienced as a child.
 Flashbacks can be triggered by many things.
 By a smell, a mannerism, a phrase, a place or a wealth of other environmental factors that may have significance.

 - Medical problems, such as Sexually Transmitted Infections, pregnancy or physical injuries;

 - Behavioural problems such as aggression, clinginess, phobias, eating and sleeping disorders, school problems and school refusal.

-In the long term the child may also experience a number of effects as an adult
+In the long term the child may also experience a number of effects as an adult.
+These may include: